STRONG. BALANCED. SUPPLE.

 Jennifer Bodnar EEBW, is a lifelong horsewoman with a background in ranching and performance horses.
 Her goal as an equine bodyworker is to help you create a balanced horse, because a balanced horse can move with lightness.
 True lightness is not just responsiveness to the aids, but the body moving in harmony with the least amount of effort to perform a given maneuver.
 To achieve that the musculoskeletal system needs to be working synergistically.
 A balanced horse is better protected from injury, achieves better performance, will enjoy a longer career, and is a happier more willing partner.
 She has a thorough knowledge of anatomy and biomechanics believing that in the absence of language it is the body that tells their story.
 Jennifer uses a holistic approach understanding that nothing functions in isolation and is careful to asses the horse as a whole.
-She utilizes techniques ranging from sports massage, joint mobilizations, stretching and activation techniques, to stability pads, Kinesiology-taping and careful exercise plans.
-Jennifer enjoys partnering with the veterinary and farrier teams to help create lasting change in the horse.
+She utilizes techniques ranging from sports massage, joint mobilizations, stretching and activation techniques, and careful exercise plans.
+Jennifer partners with the top veterinary and farrier teams in her area to help create lasting change in the horse.

-To have a stong, and supple athlete all of your horses muscles need to be functioning at their best.
-Bodywork helps to alleviate tightness, spasms, and soreness to created a balanced athlete
+To have a stong, and supple athlete all of your horses muscles need to be functioning in balance.
+Jennifer works to alleviate sore, tight muscles, and restore neuromuscular balance.

 INCREASED RANGE OF MOTION

-"Bad behaviors" and refusals are often a sign of muscle soreness or discomfort.
+"Bad behaviors" and refusals are often a sign of discomfort.
 With their limited ability to tell us somethings wrong, changes in behavior are often the first sign.

 SPEED UP RECOVERY TIME